 Who is a 'good' child?

-Most parents will agree that a good child is one who does everything that’s expected of him and never troubles anyone.
-Here are a few common characteristics of a ‘good’ child:
+Most parents will agree that a good child does everything that's expected of him and never troubles anyone.
+Here are a few common characteristics of a 'good' child:

 Problems of the 'good' child

-- Feeling unhappy and unfulfilled: The 'good' child seems to feel happy when praised by his parents for his cooperative nature.
+Feeling unhappy and unfulfilled: The 'good' child seems to feel happy when praised by his parents for his cooperative nature.
 Unfortunately, the child behaves in a 'good' manner to please his parents.
 This practice begins during childhood and the child is compelled to maintain the act as he grows older.
-Even during the preteen and early teenage years, when other children begin to assert their independence, the 'good' child remains passive for he fears displeasing his parents.
-Consequently, he may become resentful and disgruntled.
-These feelings can continue well into adulthood.
-His feeling of being in conflict with his parents, friends, colleagues can make it difficult for him to relate to those around him.
-And at times, a 'good' adolescent will be unable to resist the urge to assert himself.
-And, since he will be tired of trying to please his parents all the time, there is a possibility of him turning rebellious.
+Even during the preteen and early teenage years, when other children begin to assert their independence, the 'good' child remains passive out of fear of displeasing his parents.
+But inwardly, he could be harboring resentment, anger, and frustration.
+This inner conflict could continue well into adulthood when he must relate to people in authority and adapt to social groups.
+And more often than not, a 'good' adolescent will be unable to resist the urge to assert himself.
+And, since he will be tired of trying to please his parents all the time, there is the possibility of him turning rebellious.

-- Decrease in emotional resilience: Imagine how it would be if you had to suppress your feelings, even when upset.
-You would feel emotionally drained, which can affect your life both within and outside the home.
+Feeling helpless: Imagine how it would be if you had to suppress your feelings, even when upset.
+You would feel emotionally drained.
 A 'good' child may also feel the same way, if not worse.
 She may feel angry because she cannot be her natural self and express her true feelings.
-She also experiences a sense of sadness because she is helpless in these situations.
-When this state of sadness becomes overwhelming, it can even lead to depression, thus affecting her mental well-being.
+She may also experience sadness because she doesn't know how to help herself.
+Persistent feelings of sadness could lead to depression and other mental health problems.

-- Feeling neglected: Parents don’t see the need to pay extra attention to a 'good' child.
+Feeling neglected: Parents don't see the need to pay extra attention to a 'good' child.
 They believe that the child can take care of himself in any situation because he always does the right thing.
-But, such an attitude can make parents ignore their child's emotional needs.
-They may leave the child alone to deal with an array of emotions on his own, which he is often incapable of.
-In such a situation, unaddressed emotional needs can even manifest as physical ailments.
-Also, by adolescence, the child may begin to look for escape routes from the situation he is in, and take to alcohol or drugs as a coping mechanism.
+But, such an attitude makes parents ignore their child's emotional needs.
+Unaddressed emotional needs often manifest as physical ailments.
+And in adolescence, the child may begin to look for escape routes and take to alcohol or drugs as a coping mechanism.

-- Missing out on adolescent milestones and experiences: Often, at school, teachers encourage compliant behaviour from a child.
-As a result, the child misses out on essential experiences that spontaneous behaviour encourages.
-Also, after a period, other children begin resenting a good child as she is always praised for her perfect behaviour.
-She then feels lonely and rejected.
-She therefore misses out on significant adolescent milestones and experiences like friendship, leaving her even more unhappy, dissatisfied and bitter.
+Missing out on adolescent milestones and experiences: Often, at school, teachers encourage compliant behavior from a child.
+As a result, the child misses out on essential experiences that arise from spontaneous interactions.
+Classmates are usually resentful of a 'good' child as she is always praised for her perfect behavior.
+This further isolates the 'good' child who begins to feel lonely and rejected.
+She, therefore, misses out on significant adolescent experiences like friendship and adventure.

-So, the next time your child acts up or talks back, remember that these challenging behaviours are essential too.
-These are the stepping stones to learning various interpersonal skills such as getting on well with others, being assertive, and being respectful even while disagreeing.
+So, the next time your child acts up or talks back, remember that these challenging behaviors are essential too.
+They are the stepping stones to acquiring interpersonal skills, assertive skills, and building confidence.